-Subsonica are an electronic rock band from Turin.
+Subsonica is an electronic rock band from Turin.
 They became famous after playing at Sanremo music festival in 2000 and soon went from being an alternative group to gaining audience and success all over Italy.

 Tutti i miei sbagli, 2000

 These are just a few of the bands that were famous in the 90’s to early 2000’s, the ones who paved the way for other artists to emerge.
 Most of them are still making music and are now renowned acts.
-There still is a lively underground scene in Italy, but none of the young artists have as much exposure as these bands used to enjoy in those years.
+There still is a lively underground scene in Italy, but none of the young artists has as much exposure as these bands used to enjoy in those years.

 If you want to find out more I created a Spotify playlist with music in Italian.